sandia-proj/SETGen/help/MANUAL.md

    - 9. Open a PDF file
    - 10. Crop photo
    - 11. Open photo
-   - 12. Staying idle for
+   - 12. Stay idle for a random time between 5 and 15 secs
+   - 13.

    There are 2 ways of generating system events:
    </br>